 In the fall of 1924, we headed for Big River, Saskatchewan, which was then a little lumbering village that seemed to us the outpost of civilization.
 Beyond it lay a vast territory that was unmapped except in the minds of migratory Chipewyan and Cree -- an unknown wilderness teeming with fur.

-There were white men in the far North of Saskatchewan long before the turn of the century, of course -- explorers, missionaries, Hudson's Bay Company men, who delivered supplies to the scattered trappers (both native and white) and took in fur from them every spring.
-We were by no means the first white men to come there; but when we came, the land was still uncharted.
 We named for ourselves many rivers and lakes choosing the names sometimes for people we had known or something that happened to us there.
 Later, these got other official names when maps were made.
-For our first trip we depended on advice of people who lived in Big River and had been farther north.
+For our first trip, we depended on the advice of people who lived in Big River (photo right) and had been farther north.
 Most of all, we observed the natives and learned from them.
-Our experience led us into many difficulties, but we were lucky too.
+Our experience led us to many difficulties, but we were lucky too.
 Not only did we survive our first winter -- we lost our hearts to the North Country and could never stay away from it again with any peace of mind.

 Without the native people I doubt if we could have made it through that first winter.
 No one ever stumbled hungry into a Chipewyan camp and left before his belly was full.
 No one ever asked advice about camping, fishing or trapping without getting generous help.
 They were fine people, those migratory Chipewyans, following the caribou as their ancestors had done for countless generations, crossing and crisscrossing the territory between Cree and Wollaston Lakes.
 I have known them often, coming on my trapline in their travels, to hang furs up out of reach of marauding animals where I would eventually find them safely suspended from trees.
 All of us left any kind of valuable gear lying about in the North until it was convenient to pick it up again.
 Everyone respected the other man's property.
 We trappers red or white, were a brotherhood then, before civilization caught up with us and southern hunting parties, flown in from another sort of world, began to vandalize and ransack.